qguv/essays/_posts/2015-03-28-alignment.md

 Gary Gygax's 1978 update to the Player's Handbook for the release of _Advanced Dungeons & Dragons_ introduced what we now know as the basic character alignment system.
-The vertical axis represents the obvious and clichéd Good/Evil dichotomy, but the horizontal axis represents a dichotomy between Lawful characters, those who act predictably or stay within the confines of what is acceptable, and Chaotic characters, those who don't.
+The vertical axis represents a character's Good/Evil alignment, never precisely defined but relatively obvious.
+Good characters generally work for the common good, while Evil characters tend to focus on their own goals.
+The horizontal axis represents a dichotomy between Lawful characters, those who act predictably or stay within the confines of what is acceptable, and Chaotic characters, those who don't.

 The Web is full of completed 9-cell grids, classifying characters from a host of media: films, books, television series.
-All the guides in this post are from various corners of the Internet—I didn't make these myself.
+All the guides in this post are from various corners of the Internet&emdash;I didn't make these myself.
 Here's one from _Breaking Bad,_ one of very few shows whose main character isn't _Neutral Good_ or _Lawful Good:_

 ![Breaking Bad Alignments][breaking bad]